TIME TO TALK

 On 2nd February it's Time to Talk Day; an initiative set up by Mind and Rethink Mental Health Illness.

-From personal experience, I found having conversations with some of my closest friends really helped gain the perspective I needed when my mind was going down various rabbit holes.
 In fact, having started the conversations, I regularly schedule time in with those people for a catch up.
 More to chat about stuff rather than having a set 'agenda.'
 Although it sounds a bit formal putting a time in to chat, it does at least mean we don't let things slip and before you know it, it's been 6 months.

 Why it's time to talk (or at least encourage it).